systematic-magic/storage4pmc/issue_pack_store_rules.rst

 We have a file named aging-10-01.zip for Aging Journal, volume 10 and issue 1.
 We need to place it on the server on the 30'th of January 2018.

-In this case, full path to the file will be:
+In this case, full path to the file will be: |br|
 /mnt/archive_mount/pmcarchive/in_house/Aging/v10/aging-10-1/20180130/aging-10-01.zip